mel-oezkan/race_OS/README.md

 A third item is the portal, that would transfer the car from point A to point B forward on the road.
 Finally, the driver reaches the finish line.
 Depending on the time, a certain sound and an appropriate image are displayed.
 Images and sounds are classified as good, naja (neutral) and bad.
 After that a 'Game Over' menu is displayed.
 It offers the option to restart or quit the game.

-## Todos

-### Unity

--   [ ] Make the car freeze while Timer is running
--   [ ] Create a start and finish line
-    -   [ ] Track how far the car has traveled
-             (prevent reaching the goal by driving backwards)
-    -   [ ] Create a time tracker to display the needed time
--   [ ] Create a leaderboard
-    -   [ ] Store the times of each run
-    -   [ ] Load the values from storage
-    -   [ ] Create interface for name
--   [ ] Create Nitro Item
--   [ ] Create other Item
--   [ ] Implement a better road
--   [ ] Create a car selection menu (dynamically spawn each car)
--   [ ] Add computer cars (following a line trough the map)
--   [ ] Add Component that tracks the car normal vector and flips the car when upside down

-### Blender

--   [ ] create customized cars
--   [ ] create customized env obj

--   Heger Tor
--   Include the parks
--   Create building textures

 ## Requirements

 -   Unity 2021.3.22f